apache/spark/UPDATING.md

 ## Airflow Master

+### Simplification of the TriggerDagRunOperator

+The TriggerDagRunOperator now takes a `conf` argument to which a dict can be provided as conf for the DagRun.
+As a result, the `python_callable` argument was removed.
+PR: https://github.com/apache/airflow/pull/6317.

 ### Changes in Google Cloud Platform related hooks

 The change in GCP operators implies that GCP Hooks for those operators require now keyword parameters rather